oroinc/documentation/user_guide/activities_cont_requests.rst

   - Phone
   - Email

-  The field is set to the *Email* option by default."
+  By default, the field is set to *Email*."
   "**Phone** and **Email**","Contact details related to the request.
 The values are determined by the *Preferred Contact Method* and must be defined."
   "**Contact Reason**","Choose a contact reason from the drop-down menu to simplify the request analysis.
 The field is